lizchow1/Group-Design-Project/README.md

 ## Overview
 Let Me Cook is an application to help users discover, share, and personalise recipes.
 The app acts as a collaborative space for a range of users, offering an easy-to-use interface to create and explore recipes, providing a way for users to enhance their culinary skills and promote healthy eating.

+A deployed, live version is available at <https://group-design-project-79e91.web.app/> **NOTE:** The chatbot feature does not work on the deployed version due to the high cost of hosting Ollama.
+Follow the steps below to run it locally instead.

 ### Features:
 - Browsing with infinite scroll
 - Sign in and register with Firebase authentication